UniversalDependencies/docs/_hy/feat/Mood.md

 The subjunctive mood is used under certain circumstances in subordinate clauses, typically for actions that are subjective or otherwise uncertain.
-In some contexts the mood expresses also the desire that the action happens; it is thus close to both jussive and optative.
+In some contexts the mood expresses also the desire that the action happens; it is thus close to both optative and jussive.
 In Armenian it combines with two different tenses (imperfect and present).

 #### Examples